Bhutan Travel Cost: How Much Does It Cost to Visit Bhutan in 2025?

 It is worth experiecing a Bhutan hot stone bath in your Bhutan tour.

-Rafting down the rivers in Punakha, which is usually done on the Mo Chhu, is an amazing adventure that can give you an awesome experience.
-The rafting experience usually extends over a distance of around 10-12 kilometers, and takes you through 4th and 5th degree rapids in an exciting adventure.
-This is also an additional cost, and you can arrange it with your travel consultant.
+Rafting down the rivers in Punakha, which is usually done on the Mo Chhu, is an amazing adventure.
+The rafting experience usually extends over a distance of around 10-12 kilometers and takes you through 4th and 5th-degree rapids in an exciting adventure.
+A raft able to hold six passengers with a guide can be hired for around 150 USD.

 Rafting down the rivers in Punakha